ivanseibel/next-js-shop/README.md

     - [x] Centralize logo only in success page
   - **Home**
     - [x] Add button to send product to cart
-    - [ ] Add product to cart when clicking on the button
+    - [ ] Add product to cart when clicking on the buy button
   - **Cart page**
     - [x] Create cart page
     - [x] Finish cart page layout